Resource Description Framework (RDF)

 - BrowseRDF.com (special browser, rdf or owl browser).
 Directly usable from Ruby

-- CARA (programming environment, api).
+- outdated-CARA (programming environment, api).
 Directly usable from Perl

 - Common Lisp Reasoner (programming environment, rule reasoner, owl reasoner, reasoner).
 Directly usable from LISP